BernStrom/nasa-mission-control/README.md

 The mission control dashboard also contains past launch missions all the way back to year 2006 with data such as the date of launch, mission & rocket name and the customer(s) of each mission.
 All data of past mission launches are obtained from an open-source SpaceX API.

-For removal of any scheduled missions, simply click on the :x: button found on the left-hand side of each mission in the upcoming section of the mission dashboard.
+For removal of any scheduled missions, simply click on the :x:&nbsp; button found on the left-hand side of each mission in the upcoming section of the mission dashboard.

 ## :gear: Core Tech Stack
 * :sauropod:&nbsp; Deno